Resources to help inspire and guide you, and curated to deepen your understanding into what it might mean to “be the change”…

 Oh, and I once created a list of best self-help books.
 You can read that list here…

-I’ve read (or will soon read) all of these books.
+I’ve read most and bought all of the books listed below.
 But first, two books I wrote myself:

 Note: some of the quotes in these books get sent to subsribers daily in my Daily Delight newsletter

 - The Little Prince by Antoine de Saint-Exupéry

 - The Untethered Soul by Michael A. Singer